GenXProject/GenX.jl/test/market/README.md

 Based on the prices without the market we test a few cases:
 1. Set the market price to $30/MWh in all time steps with a purchase cap of 1 MW and test that 1 MWh is purchased in every hour and more.
-1. Add a $100/MWh price tier limited to 2.5 MW in all time steps and test that:
+2. Add a $100/MWh price tier limited to 2.5 MW in all time steps and test that:
     - energy is purchased in every time step from the first tier
     - no energy is purchased from the second tier
     - prices are set to $100/MWh in some time steps
     - no prices are set to the VoLL
+3. Model a two tier market with the first tier price greater than $40.7/MWh so that there is a benefit to selling energy up to the limit.
+And set the second tier price below $40.7/MWh so that there is a benefit of buying energy up to the limit.
+(Recall that the market tiers are proxies for transmission connections so buying in one tier and selling in another is normal.)

 The test Market_data.csv were made like so:
 ```julia